 Additional: Natural disturbance regimes include fire, drought, and insects.
-Assumed fire cycle of 30 to 40+ years.
-Functional/structural groups may appropriately contain non-native species if their ecological function is the same as the native species in the reference state (e.g. Crested wheatgrass, Smooth brome, intermediate wheatgrass, Siberian Wheatgrass etc.)
+Assumed disturbance cycle of 30 to 40+ years.
+Functional/structural groups may appropriately contain non-native species if their ecological function is the same as the native species in the reference state.
 Following a disturbance such as fire, drought, rodents or insects that remove woody vegetation, forbs and perennial grasses (herbaceous species) may dominate the community for a period of time.
 If a disturbance has not occurred for an extended period of time, woody species may continue to increase.
-These conditions would reflect a functional community phase within the reference state.
+These conditions would reflect functional community phases within the reference state.

 - 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): All age classes of perennial grasses should be present under average to above average growing conditions with age class expression likely subdued during periods of extended drought.
 Slight decadence in the principle shrubs could occur near the end of the fire cycle or during periods of extended drought, or insect infestations.
 In general, a mix of age classes should be expected with some dead and decadent plants present. - 14.
 Average percent litter cover (%) and depth (in): Litter cover will be heavier under plants.
-Most litter will be herbaceous and depths of 1/4 to 1/2 inch would be considered normal.
+Most litter will be herbaceous and depths of 1/2 to 1 inch would be considered normal.
 Perennial vegetation should be well distributed on the site. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual production in air-dry herbage should be approximately 500 600#/acre on an average year, but could range from 200 to 800#/acre during periods of prolonged drought or above average precipitation. - 16.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): Annual production in air-dry herbage should be approximately 450 - 500 #/acre on an average year but could range from 250 - 700 #/acre during periods of prolonged drought or above average precipitation. - 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Cheatgrass, Russian thistle, Utah juniper, and non-native invasive annual forbs such a alyssum. - 17.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Cheatgrass, Russian thistle, and other non-native, invasive annual forbs. - 17.
 Perennial plant reproductive capability: All perennial plants should have the ability to reproduce in all years, except in extreme drought years.
 Green rabbitbrush sprouts vigorously following fire.
 There are no restrictions on either seed or vegetative reproduction.
 Some seedling recruitment of major species is present during average and above average growing years.